tranvanh/edgeflowthesis/README.md

 ## Setup
 All required depencies are listed in `environment.txt` and can be installed using `conda create -n <environment-name> --file environment.txt`

-Required raw data used for preprocessing can be found [here](https://drive.google.com/file/d/17uD91g4mYJFJVbTcvB5HjdpWmJjyaxPY/view?usp=sharing) and precomputated data for training, with proper hierarchy can be downloaded [here](https://drive.google.com/file/d/1GQAzLRa3GJKYrStXa_jFwOLSNYPcB5Lb/view?usp=sharing)
+Required raw data used for preprocessing can be found [here](https://drive.google.com/file/d/17uD91g4mYJFJVbTcvB5HjdpWmJjyaxPY/view?usp=sharing) and precomputated data for training, with proper hierarchy can be downloaded [here](https://drive.google.com/file/d/1GQAzLRa3GJKYrStXa_jFwOLSNYPcB5Lb/view?usp=sharing).

+Each precomputed sample contains:

+`deformed.obj` - end result, when offsets are applied to the sphere primitive

+`offsets.pt` - ground truth offsets

+`target.obj` - target shape

+`sphere.obj` - sphere primiteve

 ## Run
 There are three main entry scripts: `data_prep.py`, `train_model.py`, `predict.py`.
 Each script has its optional arguments with which it can be called.
 Invoke `--help` to see available options and their defaults